This post may contain affiliate links. Please read our disclosure policy.

 Measure your ingredients by weight

-To speed its softening, chop cold butter into small pieces and let it sit on the counter for about 20 minutes.
-Float cold eggs in very warm water during that time, too, or they'll make the butter clump.
+To soften cold butter, chop it into small pieces and let it sit on the counter for about 20 minutes.
+Be sure your eggs are at room temperature (gloat them in very warm water during that time, too if not), or they'll make the butter clump.

 Knead the dough until smooth